 Do people get divorced and never look back?
 Some do.
-But I think most divorced men and women spend weeks, months, years, and even decades in some cases, rehashing things that happened in their marriage, looking back and second guessing decisions they made.
+But I think most divorced men and women spend weeks, months, years, and even decades in some cases, rehashing things that happened in their marriage, looking back and second guessing decisions they made before, during and after their divorce.
 Some wonder if they gave up too soon, or what would have happened had they stayed or tried harder.
 Some regret getting divorced, while others come to realize divorce was the best thing.

 Some regret is justified, in my opinion.
 What I mean by that is, someone might regret the way he or she treated the spouse in the marriage or during the divorce.
 They might regret cheating, or taking the person for granted, or drinking heavily, or being abusive, or ignoring the person or being unethical during the divorce.
 And while I think regret should have a time limit; that people need to accept their mistakes and move forward, I think it’s actually healthy to have the self-awareness to realize regrets and self-blame.

 But sometimes, people regret getting divorced for the wrong reasons, which is the case of this heartbroken reader: